forestgrape/coronavirus/2_biological/life-forms.md

 First things first, a life-forms is a thing with memorized environment interactions and is able to produce rough copies of itself, called progeny.
 The interactions are stored in genomes.
 All genomes are made from ribonucleic acid (RNA) or deoxyribonucleic acid (DNA).
 Life-forms differ in the way they interact with the environment and with each other.
 Some are more self contained and some less.
 The interactions determine to a large part how life forms are built and shield their metabolism.

-## Introduction to Life on Earth
+## Introduction to Life

 > ###### Life Form
-> A *life form* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and accordingly have near the same interaction patterns.
+> A *life form* in a given environment is an identifiable thing which is able to initiate re-production of itself giving rise to things which are near the same.
 These are called *progeny* or *next generation*.

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

+## Life on Earth

-All known forms of life on earth use enzymes made of RNA and/or proteins to steer biochemical reactions.
+All known forms of life on earth use enzymes made of RNA and most also enzymes of proteins to live.
+The enzymes catalyze specific chemical reactions giving rise to molecules and structures occurring only in the context of life forms.

 ###### Enzyme
 > An organic substance made from proteins and/or RNA, which catalyzes reactions in watery solutions.